 10. Bartholomeus Klip - Cape Winelands, South Africa

-Back to the farm… Bartholomeus Klip is off the beaten tourist track but foodies will revel in its authentic, laidback atmosphere and enjoy getting their hands into puffy dough, light pastry or fresh vegetables as part of the cooking classes here.
+Bartolomeus Klip is off the beaten track and foodies will revel in its authentic, laidback atmosphere where they can get their hands into puffy dough, light pastry or fresh vegetables as part of cooking classes offered here.
 Think elevated ‘farm cuisine’ made with as much local produce as possible.
-In addition to keeping game like zebra, ostrich and small antelope, Bartholomeus Klip also has agricultural staples like a flock of sheep, fields of canola and acres of maize.
-Once you’ve helped in the kitchen, sit down in the Victorian-era dining room and tuck into classic comfort food like kabeljou (fish) from South Africa’s Eastern Cape province or succulent lamb neck, all accompanied by full-bodied Pinotage, the country’s own varietal that was bred in 1925 as a cross between Pinot noir and Cinsaut.
+In addition to keeping game like zebra, ostrich and small antelope, Bartolomeus Klip also has agricultural staples like a flock of sheep, fields of canola and acres of maize.
+Once you’ve helped in the kitchen, sit down in the Victorian-era dining room and tuck into classic comfort food like kabeljou (fish) from South Africa’s Eastern Cape province or succulent lamb neck, all accompanied by full-bodied Pinotage, the country’s own varietal.

 If you’re keen on trying new flavours or would like to learn to cook new dishes on your African holiday, please do tell your African Safari Expert so he or she can arrange the most suitable accommodation and activities for you.